ewestfal/kuali-rice-training/README.md

 # Kuali Rice Training

-Contains exercises, presentations, and manuals for various [Kuali Rice](http://rice.kuali.org)-related trainings that I have conducted over the years.
+Contains exercises, presentations, and manuals for the [Kuali Rice](http://rice.kuali.org) training that I have conducted over the years.
 Enjoy :)

 ## Using

-Each training project folder has a date based on when it was created and includes a number of exercises along with documents for the training class.
-The documents can be found in the ```training-docs``` directory of each folder.
-The most recent is from July 2013 and is based on Kual Rice version 2.2.1.
+This repository contains my most recent training content for Kuali Rice version 2.2.1 from July 2013.
+For the setup, exercise booklets, and PowerPoint slides for the training, you can download those from the Releases in GitHub.

-The modules of Kuali Rice covered within these training projects include:
+The modules of Kuali Rice covered within this training project include:

 * Kuali Enterprise Workflow (KEW)
 * Kuali Identity Management (KIM)